jaclynbrothers/dog-generator/README.md

 # Dog Generator
-User can select a dog breed that generates a randomized name and description for that dog.
+User can select a dog breed that generates a randomized name, image, and description for that dog.

 **Link to project:** https://jaclynbrothers.github.io/dog-generator/